Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Data Usage by Population Demographics

 \subsection{Average Monthly Downloads}

-A high-level overview of the effect of COVID-19 on fixed broadband internet usage can be seen by analyzing the average monthly downloaded data per user.
-As shown in Figure \ref{fig:downloadmetro_rural}, we notice a sizable increase in overall downloaded data in the months of March, April, and May 2020.
+A high-level overview of the effect of COVID-19 on fixed broadband internet usage can be seen by analyzing the average monthly downloaded data per test unit.
+As shown in \cref{fig:downloadmetro_rural}, we notice a sizable increase in overall downloaded data in the months of March, April, and May 2020.
 This increase is consistent across both metro and rural counties, although it is more pronounced in metro areas.
 The three pandemic months are the highest-usage months for metro areas.
 In contrast, rural areas only have one month larger than their pre-pandemic maximum of December 2019.

 Interestingly, in the fourth month of the pandemic, we notice a drop in overall downloaded data in metro areas, while rural areas remain constant.
-This drop coincides with the relaxation of many stay-at-home orders, indoor dining bans, and curfews in cities across the United States \cite{money2020la,gov2020nyc}.
+This drop coincides with the relaxation of many stay-at-home orders, indoor dining bans, and curfews in cities across the \gls{US}~\cite{money2020la,gov2020nyc}.